-Located in the heart of New England in Worcester, Massachusetts, Clark University promotes a rigorous liberal arts curriculum within the context of a research experience that addresses social and scientific challenges on a global scale.
-Clark’s focus is to teach students to become imaginative, engaged citizens of the world and to advance the frontiers of knowledge and understanding.
-With a total enrollment just over 3000, Clark offers 33 undergraduate majors, 17 master’s programs, 6 certificate, and 9 doctoral programs, as well as approximately 50 study abroad programs.
-It is one of 40 colleges in the Colleges That Change Lives (CTCL) association.
+Today, Clark promotes a rigorous liberal arts curriculum within the context of a research experience that addresses social and scientific challenges on a global scale.
+Here in Worcester, Massachusetts—in the heart of New England—we teach students to become imaginative, engaged citizens of the world, and to advance the frontiers of knowledge and understanding.
+Clark is privately funded, coeducational, and nonsectarian, and offers bachelor’s, master’s, certificate, and doctoral degree programs in a wide range of academic disciplines.

 Clark is a national leader in cultivating an educational environment characterized by collaboration, creativity, and intellectual daring.
 We work in the world to bring about real, transformative global change.

 Learning at Clark reflects our knowledge of the enduring value of a liberal arts education.
 By connecting exceptional faculty members with bright students through collaborative work in the classroom, laboratory, and community, Clark has created a uniquely interconnected, interactive, and interdisciplinary culture.
 Our students learn from— and alongside—community leaders, professional practitioners, and influential thinkers, all of whom drive positive change at home and abroad.
 We break down the silos that exist between academia and society, and link our students’ learning to the profound changes taking place in the world today.